 Hobbling around with back pain.
 Or applying ice packs on your elbow after a heavy bench press workout.

-Before you know it, you've become THAT guy who's always complaining about how his sore back or tight hips are killing him.
+Before you know it, you've become THAT guy who's always complaining about how your sore back or tight hips are killing you.

 (Again, ask me how I would know.
 Been there, done that too many times to count.)

 Slow your roll.
 Stop chasing numbers.